 Covid-19 has taken a toll on Peru with 2,043,262 total reported cases and 191,447 deaths.

 The government is making great efforts to provide Peruvians with oxygen supplies at the moment.

 Why Visit Peru?

 For those seeking adventure in some of the most beautiful landscapes in the world, Peru is the ideal destination.
-Here you can hike, raft, surf, dive, paraglide, or take a hot air balloon ride while enjoying the amazing scenery.
+Here visitors can hike, raft, surf, dive, paraglide, or take a hot air balloon ride while enjoying the amazing scenery.

-You’ll find the high Andes, green plateaus, lush jungles, and gorgeous beaches.
+Travelers will find the high Andes, green plateaus, lush jungles, and gorgeous beaches.
 The biodiversity is also amazing.

 Then there are the legendary sites – fabled lost cities of ancient lineage filled with artifacts and rich with history.
 Of all the countries in Latin America, Peru is the most fascinating in terms of its prehistoric treasures.